ingogriebsch/sample-spring-data-jpa-simple-repository/README.md

 If you want to see the implementation in action, simply follow these steps:

 *   First, make sure that you have Java 8 or later installed and an established Internet connection.
-*   Then, clone this Git repository an `cd` into folder `spring-web-simple-restcontroller`.
+*   Then, clone this Git repository an `cd` into the project folder.
 *   Now invoke `./mvnw spring-boot:run` and wait a moment.

 After the project is built and the Spring Boot service is running you can hit the following urls to act with the service: